KhronosGroup/Vulkan-Guide/chapters/what_vulkan_can_do.md

 ## Ray Tracing

-Currently, the Vulkan Working Group is looking into how to make Vulkan a first class API for Ray Tracing rendering.
-More information was announced at [Siggraph 2019](https://www.youtube.com/watch?v=_57aiwJISCI&feature=youtu.be&t=5220).
+Ray tracing is an alternative rendering technique, based around the concept of simulating the physical behavior of light.

+Cross-vendor API support for ray tracing was added to Vulkan as a set of extensions in the 1.2.162 specification.
+These are primarily [`VK_KHR_ray_tracing_pipeline`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#VK_KHR_ray_tracing_pipeline), [`VK_KHR_ray_query`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#VK_KHR_ray_query), and [`VK_KHR_acceleration_structure`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#VK_KHR_acceleration_structure).

-> Note: As of now, there is an [NVIDIA vendor extension](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#VK_NV_ray_tracing) exposing an implementation of ray tracing on Vulkan.
+> Note: There is also an older [NVIDIA vendor extension](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#VK_NV_ray_tracing) exposing an implementation of ray tracing on Vulkan.
+This extension preceded the cross-vendor extensions.
+For new development, applications are recommended to prefer the more recent KHR extensions.

 ## Video